cncf/toc/tags/resources/toc-supporting-guides/general-technical-questions.md

   * Which parameters is the project covering to ensure the health of the application/service and its workloads?
   * How can an operator determine if the project is in use by workloads?
   * How can someone using this project know that it is working for their instance?
-  * Describe the SLOs (Service Level Objectives) for this project?
+  * Describe the SLOs (Service Level Objectives) for this project.
   * What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 ### Dependencies

   * Describe the specific running services the project depends on in the cluster.
   * Describe the project’s dependency lifecycle policy.
   * How does the project incorporate and consider source composition analysis as part of its development and security hygiene?
-Describe how this source composition analysis (SCA) is tracked.?
+Describe how this source composition analysis (SCA) is tracked.
-  * Describe how the project implements changes based on source composition analysis (SCA) and the timescale?
+  * Describe how the project implements changes based on source composition analysis (SCA) and the timescale.

 ### Troubleshooting

   * How does this project recover if a key component or feature becomes unavailable? e.g Kubernetes API server, etcd, database, leader node, etc.
-  * Describe the known failure modes?
+  * Describe the known failure modes.

 ### Security